Ship Onde from React Native.

 Load.
 Prompt.
 Render.

-The API is intentionally small.
+The JavaScript API stays small because it should.
 Load the default model, send a message, and render the result in your app.

 import { OndeChatEngine } from '@ondeinference/react-native';